 For more severe injuries, you may need to see a doctor or other healthcare provider.
 They can prescribe medication or refer you to physical therapy.

 Return to Daily Activities

 After you’ve recovered from your ankle sprain and knee pain, you can return to your normal activities.
 You may need to take it easy for a few days or weeks.
 But eventually, you should be able to do everything you did before the injury.

 If you’re still having pain after you’ve returned to your normal activities, it’s important to see a healthcare provider.
 They can help you find the cause of the pain and treat it.

 A sprained ankle is a common injury that can occur from excessive force, a direct blow, or stepping wrong.
 This can cause pain, swelling, and bruising in the ankle.
 A sprained ankle can cause knee pain.
 This is because the bones, ligaments, and tendons in the ankle joint are connected to those in the knee joint through the bones, ligaments, and muscles of the lower leg.

 When one of these structures is injured, it can affect the others.
-There are several types of knee injuries that can occur from ankle sprains.
+Several types of knee injuries can occur from ankle sprains.
 With any of these injuries, it is important to understand the symptoms of what is occurring and to see a healthcare provider for proper treatment.